JohnMellaley/unicorn_attractor/README.md

 * Users should be able to checkout the shopping cart and pay for the votes by the credit/debit card
 * Users should be able to comment on all feature raised.
 * Users should be able to see comments from other users or company employees as well
-* Users should have their own profile page with their own bugs and features displayed if any along with some basic personal information.
+* Users should have their own profile page with their own bugs and features displayed if any, along with some basic personal information.
-* Users should be able to dashboard with some site metrices.

 In the design of this web page I decided to use Balsamiq to create my wire frames.
 I did two sets of screens one for mobile and the other for desktop.
-For mobile I only did screen that were significantly different from large screens.
-Both can be seen under assets\wire frames folder within the project.
+For mobile I only did screens that were significantly different from large screens.
+Both can be seen under wireframes folder within the project.

 ### How does it work